I love this time of year because you get to play around with pumpkin recipes.

 And when the weather gets chilly, a spiced autumnal granola only seems fitting.
 This version is based on my original go-to recipe with one major difference; clusters.

 I’ve learned that if you want a granola with clusters, using quick oats is key.
-They’re not as thick as old fashioned or rolled oats, allowing them to easily absorb all of the wet ingredients.
-And when combined with oat flour, they make the perfect cluster.
+They’re not as thick as old fashioned or rolled oats, allowing them to easily absorb the wet ingredients.
+When combined with oat flour, they make the perfect cluster.
 There is no need to purchase oat flour either.
-You can make your own in a food processor or coffee grinder (I use my Vitamix).
+You can easily make your own in a food processor or coffee grinder (I use my Vitamix).
 I try to do this in advance because I’ll be damned if I have to grind flour every single time I want to make granola!
 Homemade stuff needs to be easy, not annoying ;)

 But enough technical talk…